jdbedics/dbthandbook/docs/index.md

     2. DBT Basics (elective; typically offered in the fall semester)
     3. Suicide Assessment and Crisis Management (elective; typically offered in the spring semester)
     4. Mindfulness (elective; typically every other summer)
-    5. DBT Skills Training (optional for auditing; no course credit available and offered in the summer)
+    5. DBT Skills Training (optional for auditing; no course credit available and offered in the summer for this course)

 Course descriptions can be found at the <a  href="https://www.callutheran.edu/academics/graduate/psyd-clinical-psychology/dbt.html">**Cal Lutheran Website**</a>.
 All of the courses are offered on the Thousand Oaks campus.
 Student who do not take the practicum can take these electives, again, pending PSYD faculty approval and space availability.